1. Introduction

 This creates a project and a Function.cs

 file responding to HTTP requests.
-Change the function to log requests as well:

-Deploy the function,using dotnet3
+Deploy the function,using the trigger-http

 flag:

-gcloud functions deploy hello-http-function \ --runtime dotnet3 \ --trigger-http \ --entry-point HelloHttp.Function \ --allow-unauthenticated
+gcloud functions deploy hello-http-function \ --allow-unauthenticated \ --entry-point HelloHttp.Function \ --gen2 \ --region us-central1 \ --runtime dotnet6 \ --trigger-http

 After a minute or two, you should see the Cloud Function deployed in Cloud Console: